 The SunZia transmission line project entails dual towers that stand up to 16 stories high that carry 500Kv of powerlines in addition to accompanying service roads within a 1000 foot easement and a study corridor of a mile in width to accommodate future expansion.
-The routes proposed through the Middle SPRV would traverse approximately 40 miles primarily across the uplands of a valley that is the last largely unfragmented and intact landscape with a major free-flowing river in the desert Southwest - and that supports exceptional avian populations, diversity and the main neotropical migrant corridor in the Western United States.
+The proposed Aravaipa route would traverse approximately 15 miles across the uplands and bottom of the Lower San Pedro Valley, part of the largest unfragmented and intact landscape with a major free-flowing river in the desert Southwest - and that supports exceptional avian populations, diversity and the main neotropical migrant corridor in the Western United States.
 The on-the-ground fragmenting impact of the project on threatened and declining bird populations and habitat have been discussed.
 But what if any impact would the towers and transmission lines themselves have on the birds for which the SPRV is so renowned?

 Wing morphology studies have been done on birds indicating that some classes of birds are particularly vulnerable to electrocution.
-"Generally ...electrocution victims were birds of prey, ravens and thermal soarers."378 The SPRV is a major habitat and migration route for many birds in this class, including 28 raptors on the SPRNCA bird list, which includes WatchList species such as Swainson's Hawk, Northern Aplomado Falcon, Bald Eagle, Northern Goshawk, Northern Gray Hawk, Ferruginous Hawk, Common Black Hawk, Crested Caracara, American Peregrine Falcon, Mississippi Kite and Osprey.379 Also included in the class of birds of prey susceptible to electrocution would be owls (Strigiformes), of which 14 species occur on the Lower SPRV bird list, which include WatchList species such as Flammulated Owl, Spotted Owl, Ferruginous Pygmy-Owl, Elf Owl, and Short-eared Owl (See Appendix).
+"Generally ...electrocution victims were birds of prey, ravens and thermal soarers."364 The SPRV is a major habitat and migration route for many birds in this class, including 28 raptors on the SPRNCA bird list, which includes WatchList species such as Swainson's Hawk, Northern Aplomado Falcon, Bald Eagle, Northern Goshawk, Northern Gray Hawk, Ferruginous Hawk, Common Black Hawk, Crested Caracara, American Peregrine Falcon, Mississippi Kite and Osprey.365 Also included in the class of birds of prey susceptible to electrocution would be owls (Strigiformes), of which 14 species occur on the Lower SPRV bird list, which include WatchList species such as Flammulated Owl, Spotted Owl, Ferruginous Pygmy-Owl, Elf Owl, and Short-eared Owl (See Appendix).

-Smaller birds have a reduced chance of becoming electrocuted because the conductors and earth wire or earthed devices are generally too far apart.
-"However, irregular and unexpected electrocution accidents do take place because of the huge diversity in electrical installations and equipment (Kroodsma and Van Dyke, 1985; Negro and Ferrer, 1995)."380
+Smaller birds have a reduced chance of becoming electrocuted because the conductors and grounded components are generally too far apart.
+"However, irregular and unexpected electrocution accidents do take place because of the huge diversity in electrical installations and equipment (Kroodsma and Van Dyke, 1985; Negro and Ferrer, 1995)."

 Perhaps such concerns can be eliminated by engineering.
-Still, it is worthy of note that that studies show Passeriformes (perching birds) to be significant victims of electrocution, though those were primarily crows and allies.381 One such indicator is that "Flocks of small birds (house sparrow Passer domesticus, starling Sturnus vulgaris and thrushes Turdus spp.) crossing a high tension power line (and when several roosting birds take off simultaneously) have also been observed to result in short circuits, as the current can pass through several individuals (reported by four energy companies in Norway; cf. Bevanger and Thingstad, 1988)."382 Also, counting of these smaller birds is difficult.
+Still, it is worthy of note that that studies show Passeriformes (perching birds) to be significant victims of electrocution, though those were primarily crows and allies.367 One such indicator is that "Flocks of small birds (house sparrow Passer domesticus, starling Sturnus vulgaris and thrushes Turdus spp.) crossing a high tension power line (and when several roosting birds take off simultaneously) have also been observed to result in short circuits, as the current can pass through several individuals (reported by four energy companies in Norway; cf. Bevanger and Thingstad, 1988)."368

+Also, counting of these smaller birds is difficult.
 In one major study, "All birds smaller than a turtle dove (Streptopelia turtur) were omitted from analysis.
-These were likely to be underestimated, as small dead birds are difficult to detect under a power line and have a higher disappearance rate (e.g. Renssen et al., 1975)."383 Further, "Unfortunately, few reports addressing electrocution mortality have included complete lists of the victim species and the numbers of casualties. ...records, even from biologists, frequently fail to distinguish between death caused by collision or electrocution.384
+These were likely to be underestimated, as small dead birds are difficult to detect under a power line and have a higher disappearance rate (e.g. Renssen et al., 1975)."
+Further, "Unfortunately, few reports addressing electrocution mortality have included complete lists of the victim species and the numbers of casualties. ...records, even from biologists, frequently fail to distinguish between death caused by collision or electrocution.370